Breckenridge, Colorado: Name

+Discovery

 Prospectors entered what is now Summit County (then part of Utah Territory) during the Pikes Peak Gold Rush of 1859, soon after the placer gold discoveries east of Breckenridge near Idaho Springs.
 Breckenridge was founded to serve the miners working rich placer gold deposits discovered along the Blue River.
 Placer gold mining was soon joined by hard rock mining, as prospectors followed the gold to its source veins in the hills.
 Gold in some upper gravel benches east of the Blue River was recovered by hydraulic mining.
 Gold production decreased in the late 1800s, but revived in 1908 by gold dredging operations along the Blue River and Swan River.
 The Breckenridge mining district is credited with production of about one million troy ounces (about 31,000 kilograms) of gold.

 The gold mines around Breckenridge are all shut down, although some are open to tourist visits.
 The characteristic gravel ridges left by the gold dredges can still be seen along the Blue River and Snake River, and the remains of a dredge are still afloat in a pond off the Swan River.

 Notable among the early prospectors was Edwin Carter, a log cabin naturalist who decided to switch from mining to collecting wildlife specimens.
 His log cabin, built in 1875, still stands today and has been recently renovated by the Breckenridge Heritage Alliance with interactive exhibits and a small viewing room with a short creative film on his life and the early days around Breckenridge.

 Harry Farncomb found the source of the French Gulch placer gold on Farncomb Hill in 1878.
 His strike, Wire Patch, consisted of alluvial gold in wire, leaf and crystalline forms.
 By 1880, he owned the hill.
 Farncomb later discovered a gold vein, which became the Wire Patch Mine.
 Other vein discoveries included Ontario, Key West, Boss, Fountain, and Gold Flake.